lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

    If no vertex group is used, this numeric field is the default goal weight for all vertices.
    If a vertex group is present and assigned, this button instead shows an popup selector button that allows you to choose the name of the goal vertex group.
-   A :guilabel:`Goal` value of 1.0 means no Soft Body simulation, the vertex stays at its original (animated) position.
-When setting :guilabel:`Goal` to 0.0, the object is only influenced by physical laws.
+   A *Goal* value of 1.0 means no Soft Body simulation, the vertex stays at its original (animated) position.
+When setting *Goal* to 0.0, the object is only influenced by physical laws.
    By setting goal values between 0.0 and 1.0, you can blend between having the object affected only by the animation system, and having the object affected only by the soft body effect.

 Minimum / Maximum
-   When you paint the values in vertex-groups (using :guilabel:`Weight Paint` mode), you can use the :guilabel:`G Min` and :guilabel:`G Max` to fine-tune (clamp) the weight values.
+   When you paint the values in vertex-groups (using *Weight Paint* mode), you can use the *G Min* and *G Max* to fine-tune (clamp) the weight values.
-   The lowest vertex-weight (blue) will become :guilabel:`G Min`, the highest value (red) becomes :guilabel:`G Max` (please note that the blue-red color scale may be altered by User Preferences).
+   The lowest vertex-weight (blue) will become *G Min*, the highest value (red) becomes *G Max* (please note that the blue-red color scale may be altered by User Preferences).

 Stiffness
-   The spring stiffness for :guilabel:`Goal`.
+   The spring stiffness for *Goal*.
 A low value creates very weak springs (more flexible "attachment" to the goal), a high value creates a strong spring (a stiffer "attachment" to the goal).

 Damping
-   The friction for :guilabel:`Goal`.
+   The friction for *Goal*.
 Higher values dampen the effect of the goal on the soft body.

 Vertex Group
    Use a vertex group to specify goal weights.